Imagine having a list of 5000 people who showed interest in your product and service.

-Right under there’s some social proof in the headline, which is then reinforced by the tagline.
-Excellent copywriting.
+Right under, there’s some social proof in the headline, which is then reinforced by the tagline.

-For the past couple years they release their report called the State of Email as gated content for lead generation and their landing pages are always great.
+For the past couple of years, they release their report called the State of Email as gated content for lead generation, and their landing pages are always great.

 Really clean design with nothing but the key elements on the first view.

 White and shades of grey with only the key visual elements in color: the logo, the mockup, and CTA.
-Great arrangement and visual hierarchy.
+Excellent arrangement and visual hierarchy.

-During the course, you can learn how to double your email list in 30 days based on trusted expert advice and guidance.
+You can learn how to double your email list in 30 days based on trusted expert advice and guidance during the course.